fudab/fudab.github.io/covid-19/bag_end_us.md

     <td>(b) The county level deaths in the United States. </td>
   </tr>
   <tr>
-    <td>Figure 1: The spacial spread of COVID-19.
+    <td>Figure 2: The country level spacial spread of COVID-19.
 We only include the 50 states as well as D.C.
 And those reported cases or deaths marked as from 'unknown' areas are not shown here.</td>
   </tr>
 </table>